...Highlights: manta rays, turtles, great macro life/ marine diversity...

 Another highlight of Sangalaki diving is the site known as Jellyfish Lake on nearby Kakaban Island - the sight of thousands of jellyfish floating around you has an almost other-worldly beauty to it, and you need have no fear of stings while snorkelling here (you can't dive in the lake).
 There are 4 different varieties of jellyfish in the lake situated in the middle of the island.
 With no access to the open sea, the jellyfish here have had no encounters with their natural predators and as a result have lost their sting.

-There only resort on the island of Sangalaki is Sangalaki Dive Lodge, which is undergoing a major renovation.
-For ease of travel, and if you want to be on the doorstep of the most amazing manta dive sites, then we recommend a Sangalaki liveaboard.
+If you want to be on the doorstep of the most amazing manta dive sites, then we recommend a liveaboard cruise.

 Depth: 10 - >40m